immich-app/immich/docs/docs/install/portainer.md

 alt="Dot Env Example"
 />

-- Populate custom database information if necessary.
+- Change the default `DB_PASSWORD`, and add custom database information if necessary.
-- Populate `UPLOAD_LOCATION` with your preferred location for storing backup assets.
+- Populate `UPLOAD_LOCATION` and `DB_DATA_LOCATION` with your preferred location for storing backup assets.

 11. Click on "**Deploy the stack**".